ut-amrl/STAR/README.md

 ```bash
 bash standalone_embed.sh start
 ```
+And you should see "Milvus is running." on terminal.

 #### Known Issues and Fixes
 If the container is already running but the connection is broken, restart the vector database server: